What is the canon?

 - A minor summary: A minor summary (2-5 sentences) should be included in the Summary as well as this is what will be included in the lore article.

-- Opportunities: Finally, any canonized event must generate at least one event or quest in turn.
-This way everyone that contributes gives others a chance to contribute as well.
+- Consequences and Opportunities: Itemized list of the aftermath of your thread as well as at least one opportunity so everyone who contributes gives others a chance to contribute as well.

 What if I don't submit a canon request or it isn't approved?